 In simple words, a fractal occurs when two left candlesticks rise, one middle candlestick continues the previous trend with a higher high, and two right bars are descending.
 This type of drawing is related to a bearish reversal when the market is peaked at some point.
 For a bullish reversal, the opposite formation appears on the chart.
 What matters in the fractal pattern is highs (bearish) and lows (bullish), while open and close rates are ignored.

-What is a fractal in trading
+What is a Williams fractal?

 This trading method is based on a fractal indicator.
 This sequence was noticed by Bill Williams, the same technical analyst who invented Williams %R oscillator and alligator indicator.
 This is why fractals are also called Williams Fractal.